 Also Rankedsee more on Louis Pasteur

 George Washington Carver, was an American botanist and inventor.
-The exact day and year of his birth are unknown; he was born into slavery in Missouri, either in 1861, or January 1864.
+The exact day and year of his birth are unknown; he was born in Missouri, either in 1861, or January 1864.
 Carver's reputation is based on his research into and promotion of alternative crops to cotton, such as peanuts, soybeans, and sweet potatoes, which also aided nutrition for farm families.
-He wanted poor farmers to grow alternative crops both as a source of their own food and as a source of other products to improve their quality of life.
-The most popular of his 44 practical bulletins for farmers contained 105 food recipes using peanuts.
-He also developed and promoted about 100 products made from peanuts that ...more on Wikipedia
+He wanted poor farmers to grow alternative crops both as a source of their own food and as a source of other products to improve their quality of life. ...more on Wikipedia

-Birthplace: Diamond, Missouri, United States of Americasee more on George Washington Carver
+Birthplace: Newton County, United States of America, Diamond, United States, with Territories, + moresee more on George Washington Carver

 Michael Faraday FRS was an English scientist who contributed to the fields of electromagnetism and electrochemistry.
 His main discoveries include those of electromagnetic induction, diamagnetism and electrolysis.
 Although Faraday received little formal education, he was one of the most influential scientists in history.
 It was by his research on the magnetic field around a conductor carrying a direct current that Faraday established the basis for the concept of the electromagnetic field in physics.
 Faraday also established that magnetism could affect rays of light and that there was an underlying relationship between the two phenomena.
 He similarly discovered the principle of electromagnetic ...more on Wikipedia